khalid-00/Image_Process_Labs/Lab4/Explanation_Question1-2.md

 ### Question 2

- Useing the same approach for Moon image.
+ Using the same approach for Moon image.

 ###### Code